GLA Celebrates 75 Years: Looking Back – Focusing Ahead

 Since then, there have been many notable events–naturally-occurring and man-made–that have impacted the nonprofit and charted a course to the present.

-Special thanks go out to the 75th Planning Committee for their long hours researching history and planning the celebration.
-They include Lori Lyman–chair, Tricia Denton, Larry Faulman, Susie Haley, David and Susan Haughn, Sallyanne Morris, Ginny Rockwood, Pat Vredevoogd Combs and Shelley Walter.
+Special thanks go out to the 75th Planning Committee for their long hours researching history and planning the 75th anniversary year celebration.
+They include Lori Lyman–chair, Tricia Denton, Larry Faulman, Susie Haley, David and Susan Haughn, Sallyanne Morris, Ginny Rockwood, Pat Vredevoogd Combs, Dee Smith and Shelley Walter.

 GLA Remembers …